mmmarinho/ROS2_Tutorial/docs/source/inspecting_topics.rst

     ros2 topic echo -h

-To inspect the topic whose name we alredy know, we run
+To inspect the topic whose name we already know, we run

 .. code:: console